RV Appliance Energy Options (& LPG alternatives)

 • Methylated spirits: calorific value = 30 MJ/kg

-But maybe their advantages outweigh this disadvantage?
+Which means that these alternative liquid fuels take longer to reach a given level of heat output than LPG.
 Maybe waiting a little longer to boil water is OK when weighed against the space and payload capacity taken by LPG bottles, or the inconvenience of finding an LPG filling station.

-Below is a list of services provided by Motorhome appliances and the fuel options available to run them.
+Below is a list of services provided by Campervan and Motorhome appliances and the fuel options available to run them.
 Despite the availability of alternatives, LPG remains a reliable and efficient option for most heating appliances…

 Refrigeration LPG 12V 230V